• Skip to primary navigation

 100 ml Vegetable Stock, 80 ml Double Cream, 80 g Parmesan

 • Add in the cooked pasta and leftover cooked chicken.
-Mix well and serve with more Parmesan.
 You may want to add in some of the reserved pasta cooking water at this point, in order to make the sauce glossy and smooth.
+Season before serving.

 Video